The History of Football Manager

 Not to mention the constant Championship Manager updates still getting made over at Eidos and some murmuring about whether Codemaster’s will make another LMA Manager game next year.
 If you like football and simulation games then you have a huge lineage and direct choice catalogue of games that will satiate any needs.
 Hopefully this mini-series of articles has shed some light on these past and maybe future glories of the football management genre.

-History of Football Manager
+This post is part of the series: History of Football Manager

 A look back at the history of Football Manager and other football management games.